mclancy96/rspec-error-and-change-matchers-readme/README.md

 # RSpec: Error & Change Matchers

-Welcome to Lesson 15!
 In this lesson, we're going to take a deep dive into some of RSpec's most powerful and flexible matchers: `raise_error`, `change`, `respond_to`, `satisfy`, and the ability to combine expectations with `and`/`or`.
 These matchers let you test for exceptions, state changes, custom logic, and even combine multiple expectations in a single line.
 We'll break down each matcher, show you how and when to use them, and provide lots of examples, output, and practice prompts.
 Let's get started!

 ---